Surajwani7/Arduino-Rubber-Ducky/README.md

 # Arduino Rubber Ducky

-**This repository contains rubber ducky payloads for Arduino-Uno. **
+This repository contains rubber ducky payloads for Arduino-Uno.

 ## Files

----

-1.  ***DNS Poisoning***

-    ​	contains an arduino payload to change hosts file in windows

-2.  ***Reverse Connection***

-    ​    contains an arduino payload to hack a windows machine and create a reverse connection in meterpreter.

-    and many more.

-***[ N.B: use these files carefully and rng70 does not take any responsibility for your actions if you gonna use it ]***
+This repository contains malicious payload scripts for Arduino-Uno that can be used to perform various cyber attacks on Windows machines.
+It's written entirely in C++.

+Key payloads include:

+1) DNS Poisoning — modifies the hosts file on Windows
+2) Reverse Connection — creates a reverse shell connection to Meterpreter (a Metasploit exploitation framework component)

+The repository is essentially a collection of "rubber ducky" attack scripts — so named after the USB Rubber Ducky device that mimics keyboard input to automate attacks.
+In this case, Arduino boards are reprogrammed to execute similar malicious keyboard injection attacks.

+⚠️ Note: The disclaimer in the README states the author takes no responsibility for misuse of these payloads.